 The fact is, Bear shareholders got creamed with the $2 per share purchase price.
 The shareholders include all the men and women who’ve worked there for years, and who own roughly one-third of the firm’s equity.

-While the media are trying to make pessimism our new national pastime, the president is right.
-The United States has faced numerous credit crunches down through the years, and the free-market economy has survived very well.
+While the media is trying to make pessimism our new national pastime, the president is right.
+The U.S. has faced numerous credit crunches down through the years and the free-market economy has survived very well.

-What's more, while the usual clamor for more government action is coming out of Washington, let's not forget that it's the private sector that drives our great economy toward success.
-Prosperity-killing actions from Washington, like tax hikes, trade protectionism or massive overregulation, would certainly stunt the long-run health of the economy.
+What’s more, while the usual clamor for more government action is coming out of Washington, let’s not forget that it’s the private sector that drives our great economy towards success.
+Prosperity-killing actions from Washington, like tax hikes, trade protectionism, or massive over-regulation, would certainly stunt the long-run health of the economy.